cincuranet/blog/tools/fb-net-external-engine.md

 #### Performance

-Dummy procedure call is about 1.83× slower compared to PSQL (the plugin infrastructure in Firebird adds about 1.4× slowdown).
-That's about 2.6 μs per call on my machine.
+Dummy procedure call is about 1.77× slower compared to PSQL (the plugin infrastructure in Firebird adds about 1.4× slowdown).
+That's about 2.3 μs per call on my machine.
 The fetch from stored procedure's result set is on par with PSQL.

-Dummy function call is about 1.55× slower compared to PSQL (the plugin infrastructure in Firebird adds about 1.2× slowdown).
-That's about 1.1 μs per call on my machine.
+Dummy function call is about 1.41× slower compared to PSQL (the plugin infrastructure in Firebird adds about 1.2× slowdown).
+That's about 1.0 μs per call on my machine.

-As the procedure or function in .NET becomes more complex the perfomance goes in favor of [_FbNetExternalEngine_][6].
+As the procedure or function in .NET becomes more complex the performance goes in favor of [_FbNetExternalEngine_][6].

 #### Next steps